phuse-org/SENDConform/README.md

 **Figure 2: SHACL Shapes Concept for Data Validation**

 Our project takes the approach of breaking down individual FDA SEND rules into their constituent components, modeling those components in  SHACL and then validating example data.
-Each rule is described in detail along with its SHACL shape, example data, validation report, followed by independent confirmation using SPARQL.
+Each rule is interpreted, transformed to its corresponding SHACL shape, applied to example data to generate a validation report, then confirmed independently using SPARQL.

 <b>NEXT:</b> [Table of Contents](doc/TableOfContents.md).